 After all damage has been repaired and the restored image meets client approval, a test print determines the correct settings and detects any areas that may require additional attention.
 If the test print is approved, a final print is made and trimmed according to client’s specifications.

-Upon request a client is provided with a CD or DVD containing digital files that can be easily shared by email or uploaded to a website.
+Upon request a client is provided with a CD,DVD, or a flash drive containing digital files that can be easily shared by email or uploaded to a website.